cold-magma/basher/README.md

 # basher
-A fun terminal emulator web app....written completely in JavaScript.
+A fun terminal emulator web app....written completely in JavaScript, running completely local on your device.

+Need help?
+Just ask basher for ```help``